ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 {{/each}}
 ```

-Let's compare with examples that have outgoing, asynchronous requests to the back end.
+Let's compare with examples that make asynchronous HTTP requests to a server somewhere.

 This next example uses Ember Data's `findAll` method, which returns a Promise, and resolves with an array of [Ember Data records](../../models/).
 Ember Data is a powerful (but optional) library included by default in new Ember apps.
 Note that Ember Data also has a feature called a `Model`, but it's a separate concept from a route's `model` hook.